AdityaBahl/Tic-Tac-Toe-using-Python/README.md

 # Requirements

-1. Basic knowledge of Python
+1. Basic knowledge of Python.
-2. Wanting to have fun while learning
+2. Wanting to have fun while learning.
 3. Unquenchable thirst of making a BADASS tic tac toe game🎮 !!!

 # Why Tic Tac Toe?